Inc44/dotfiles/COMMAND.md

 - `a`: Include hidden files
 - `d`: Display only directories
 - `x`: Stay within the same filesystem

+`ulimit -v 4096`: Set a limit on the maximum amount of virtual memory (in kilobytes) that a process can use

 `umount`: Unmount a mounted filesystem